mworion/hue/README.md

 ### hue_lamp_id (formerly hue_id)
 Specify the lamp id.
 Via this parameter the right lamp on the hue connection is established.
-The numbers are the coresponding numbers of the lamp Id in the bridge.
+The numbers are the corresponding numbers of the lamp Id in the bridge.
 They normally start with 0.
 There must be a hue_bridge_id attached to this item as well.
 If not, a default value of 0 will be set.

 ## Commands and Parameters supported